-A: Record ownership will be determined as the close of business New York City time, on Cablevision common stock are registered at the close of business on the record date is the person to whom shares of the Company's common stock will be issued in the Distribution.
-As described below, the Cablevision NY Group Class A Common Stock will not trade on an ex-dividend basis with respect to our common stock and, as a result, if a record holder of Cablevision NY Group Class A Common Stock sells those shares after the record date and on or prior to the Distribution date, the seller will be obligated to deliver to the purchaser the shares of our common stock.
+A: Record ownership will be determined as the close of business, New York City time, on June 16, 2011, which we refer to as the record date.
+The person in whose name shares of Cablevision common stock are registered at the close of business on the record date is the person to whom shares of the Company's common stock will be issued in the Distribution.
+As described below, the Cablevision NY Group Class A Common Stock will not trade on an ex-dividend basis with respect to our common stock and, as a result, if a record holder of Cablevision NY Group Class A Common Stock sells those shares after the record date and on or prior to the Distribution date, the seller will be obligated to deliver to the purchaser the shares of our common stock that are issued in respect of the transferred Cablevision NY Group Class A Common Stock.